SniggsR/AIPI-540---Recommendation-systems-module/README.md

 ## Getting Started

 1. Download the data from the site : https://www.yelp.com/dataset
-2. Use the preprocess_data.py to clean the data and get the processed data
+2. Use the preprocess_data.py in scripts folder to clean the data and get the processed data
-3. Run Hybrid , content and collaborative models to get results
+3. Run any of the models uploaded in scripts folder to get results